Fraud, Ponzi Schemes and Terror Financing: A Story About Banking In Nigeria

 The difference between MBA Forex and MMM was that while MMM tried to obfuscate its centralised nature by using individual bank accounts, MBA Forex openly accepted funds into the corporate accounts it was somehow able to open at Access Bank, Ecobank, FCMB, First Bank, GT Bank, Sterling Bank, Sun Trust Bank, UBA, Unity Bank, Union Bank and Zenith Bank - despite having exactly zero CBN and SEC authorisation.
 This is where the story gets interesting.

 Enter a company called World Citizen Equity Partners Limited.
-This company, purportedly a British company that organises citizenship-by-investment for wealthy people, registered in Nigeria on March 21, 2018, a few days after MBA Forex registered on March 14, 2018.
+This company, purportedly a British company that organises citizenship-by-investment for wealthy people, was registered in Nigeria on March 21, 2018, a few days after MBA Forex was registered on March 14, 2018.
 WCEP would later claim that it had nothing to do with MBA Forex prior to December 2020, but the screenshot below contradicts this.
 Keep this in mind because it becomes important later.

 In August 2020, Maxwell Odum transferred 100 million of his shares in MBA Forex to WCEP, in a transaction that saw some familiar names take up investment positions in the ponzi scheme.